Introduction to Mobile Web Service

 4.2 Reduce image dimension

 The fastest way to improve the mobile web performance is to resize the images to fit the screen size.
-Images occupy the largest amount of space in a web page.
+Images occupy the largest amount of space on a web page.
 So it should be compressed and modified with image formats.
-Here are few ways to use the images effectively in a mobile website
+Here are few ways to use the images effectively on a mobile website

-- Use Adaptive images – Adaptive images uses a PHP script which automatically detects the size of the screen and produces a scaled-down version of the image to fit the screen size.
-Through adaptive image technique, you can also set the quality of the images.
+- Use Adaptive images – Adaptive images uses a PHP script that automatically detects the size of the screen and produces a scaled-down version of the image to fit the screen size.
+Through adaptive image techniques, you can also set the quality of the images.

 Here are few tips to reduce client-side processing

 - Avoid widgets as it will take more time to load